 The Th.M. program can be completed in two or three years of full-time study (four or more credit units per semester), though part-time study (three credit units or less per semester) is permissible.
-The program provides instruction in fall and spring semesters consisting of sixteen weeks each.
-In the interest of preparing men for ministry or doctoral studies efficiently, the program is not to exceed four years except by written permission of the Th.M./Ph.D. committee.
+The program provides instruction in fall and spring semesters consisting of eighteen weeks each.
+In the interest of preparing men for ministry or doctoral studies efficiently, the program is not to exceed four years except by written permission of the Ph.D./ Th.M. studies committee.